 Please note some of our aircraft have in-seat electrical power, but it is not available for ventilators, respirators, BiPAP or CPAP machines.

 Ventilators, respirators and CPAP machines are considered assistive devices.
-They must be stowed and used in the cabin consistent with applicable TSA, FAA and other regulations governing carry-on luggage.
+They must be stowed and used in the cabin consistent with applicable TSA, FAA and other regulations governing carry-on bags.

 Due to the possibility of a fire, all batteries for electronic devices should be packed in the original retail package and wrapped in insulating tape to prevent loose batteries from coming into contact with metal objects.

-Please note: Lithium batteries should be packed in carry-on, not checked, baggage to protect the battery from getting crushed or punctured during the flight.
+Please note: Lithium batteries should be packed in carry-on bags, not checked bags, to protect the battery from getting crushed or punctured during the flight.

 OPDs are devices or supportive braces that are designed and used to help support and position a person who has: